aotraz/aotraz_potions/README.md

 Made for Livaco's Wizardry addon: https://www.gmodstore.com/market/view/wizardry-potion-creation-system

 *Might* add some more stuff later.
 If there's any issues just put it into the tracker.

+My first GLua project with help from the Facepunch wiki and Livaco himself :)